Today's Articles

 Ada C. Franklin

-The birth of Ada Crogman Franklin in 1886 is celebrated on this date.
+This date celebrates the birth of Ada Crogman Franklin in 1886.
 She was a Black instructor and administrator in the performing arts.

 After graduation, she was a dramatics specialist at the National Playground and Recreation Association of New York.
 Her job was to travel throughout the country to find Black talent in dramatics.
 She became so interested that she wrote and produced a pageant depicting Black history and contributions to America.
 Before her dramatic career, Franklin taught at Alabama State College and Tennessee State University.